GreatTitanDev/NeuralSheild-repo/CONTRIBUTING.md

 ## 📜 Code of Conduct

-This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to `[team.lead@email.com]`.
+Please report unacceptable behavior to [Team Leader](https://t.me/GreatTitan).

 ## ❓ Questions?

-Feel free to open an issue with your question or contact the development team lead directly at `[team.lead@email.com]`.
+Feel free to open an issue with your question or contact the development team lead directly at [Team leader](https://t.me/GreatTitan).

 Thank you for your contribution! 🙏